PacktPublishing/Mastering-OpenStack-Third-Edition/Chapter02/README.md

 $ sudo apt install docker-compose
 ```

- 6. Deploy the docker container from the `docker-composes` file to run the Anchore engine:
+ 5. Deploy the docker container from the `docker-compose.yaml` file to run the Anchore engine:
  ```sh
  $ docker-compose up -d
  ```